What to do with your 401(k) from a previous employer

 - 60-day rollover: If your distribution is paid directly to you, you have 60 days to deposit it into an IRA or retirement plan.
 Keep in mind that taxes will be withheld from the distribution.
 So, you’ll need to use other funds to roll over the full amount.

-Yes, you can!
-If you’ve lost track of a 401(k) from a previous job, your social security number can help you find it.
+If you’ve lost track of an old 401(k), your social security number can help you find it.

 If there’s a match, you’ll get the details on where your 401(k) is waiting for you.
 Then, you can contact your former employer to claim your funds.